 We can only carry out appointments with children if:

-The child is accompanied by a legal parent/guardian
+The child and legal parent/guardian are both present.

 Our clinicians will be shown a message to prompt additional steps to ensure the child or young person is in the safe company of a legal parent/guardian.

-The parent/guardian is also registered with the same GP practice as the child.
+The parent/guardian is also registered with the same GP practice as the child, in England.

 This enables our clinicians to also view the accompanying adult’s record if appropriate.